benjaminpatra/README.md/README.md

 My name is Benjamin.
 I am currently an Insurance Supervisor at ACPR - Banque de France 🏦.

-I graduated from ENSAE Paris with a major in  & Data Science.
-I am also an SFA (Statistics, Finance quantitative, Actuarial Science) alumni from Polytechnique Paris; this master degree is the most prestigious one in the field of Quantitative Finance in France.
+I graduated from ENSAE Paris as Statistician Economist with a major in Actuarial & Data Sciences.
+I am also an SFA (Statistics, Finance quantitative, Actuarial Science) alumni from Polytechnique Paris; this master degree is one of the most prestigious one in the field of Quantitative Finance in France.

+I'm also member of the French Actuaries Institut 📈.

 My main fields of interests are:
-- NLP \& Speech
+- Fiancial Reinsurance (ILS)
+- AI applied to (Re)-Insurance linked with climate risk
+- Sovereign Bonds
+- Quantitative Finance
+- Green Finance
-- Computer Vision
+- Market Microstructure

-- Robotics & Automation
+Contact : benjamin_patra[at]ensae[dot]fr

 ---
 ### 🔭 What I work with